 your colleagues, so that you can work together to

 create a workplace where there is a balance between

 individual vs. collective needs, responsibilities,

 You are an administrative assistant in an academic department.
 You have a doctor's appointment scheduled during your lunch break.
-Just as you are getting ready to leave, a faculty member comes into the office and hands you a stack of papers and says that she needs 100 copies right away.
+Just as you are getting ready to leave, a faculty member comes into the office and hands you a stack of papers and says that 100 copies are needed.
 This is not the first time this faculty has come in with last minute demands.
-You tell her that you need to leave because you have an appointment.
+You reply that you need to leave because you have an appointment.
 The faculty member loudly says, "What you need to do is your job.
 This cannot wait, I have class in 20 minutes!"